subhranil-gen-ai/DSA-DAY4-Arrays/README.md

 - Binary Search
 - Count Frequency (Linear Search)
 - First and Last Position of Target (Binary Search Variant)
 - Total Occurrences of Target
+- Search in a Sorted Rotated Array
+   - Using Linear Search
+   - Using Binary Search
+- Floor and Ceil of a Number in Sorted Array

 # 📚 Concepts Practiced
 - Linear and binary search patterns